juji-io/cli-client/README.md

 Upload a CSV data file for Juji bot to use.
 Requires login.

 Options:
-  -op, --operation <operation>  specify the operation to carry out (default: "upload") -i, --identifier <id>         a unique identifier for this data -e, --engagement-id [id]      if specified, the data is scoped to the specified engagement -h, --help                    output usage information
+  -o, --operation <operation>  specify the operation to carry out (default: "upload") -i, --identifier <id>         a unique identifier for this data -e, --engagement-id [id]      if specified, the data is scoped to the specified engagement -h, --help                    output usage information